The Shelby Democrat

 The Shelby Union Banner

-September 8, 1864, page 3
+September 8, 1864

 SPECIAL NOTICES.

-CANCERS CURED OR NO PAY. ---Dr. Swank will visit the Bennett House on the 19th and 20th of each month through the year.
+CANCERS CURED OR NO PAY. --- Dr. Swank will visit the Bennett House on the 19th and 20th of each month through the year.

 Persons had better call early, as the Dr.'s room is generally very much crowded along about noon.
 He treats the various kinds of chronic diseases, and especially cancers, in the successful treatment of which he is not excelled by any Physician in the West, --- he cures them or charges nothing for his services.
-The Dr. has cured some very hard cases here --- he gives univeral satisfaction to his patients.
+The Dr. has cured some very hard cases here --- he gives universal satisfaction to his patients.

 He is a regular graduate of one of the best Reform Medical Colleges in the United States, and stands high as a Physician in his profession; he has also an experience of some 20 years in practice, but the Dr.'s reputation is too well known to need any recommendation.